VixionzDeer/VixionzDeer/README.md

    ♡.°₊ ˎˊ˗ 🧼 𓊆 OLIVER FICTION-KIN    𓊇˳✧༚ ✴︎- .°₊ ˎˊ ♡.

-    Status ; Alive but unwell.
-    Rank ; Submarine Major.
-    Name ; Simon/Oliver
-    Current ; Unsafe.

 ---

                                           GitHub is direct towards ponytown only, not Roblox.

  🧼 ⋆⑅♪⸝⸝ Normally a jerk to people, but most of my rude stuff said are JOKES!!  ⋆⑅♪⸝⸝

    🧼 ⋆⑅♪⸝⸝ Free to INT unless otherwise said.

   🧼  ⋆⑅♪⸝⸝  Mainly I do not care if you get near me, just make sure your my friend first before sitting with me.

    🧼  ⋆⑅♪⸝⸝  Most of me being rude is just my humor, I'm passive aggressive.

 -----

 🧼  ⋆⑅♪⸝⸝ I do not take hints, please tell me if your uncomfortable.

  🧼  ⑅♪⸝⸝ I do NOT ship.
 (Unless friend!)

   🧼 ⋆⑅♪⸝⸝ I have freaky/adult humor.